igorganich/damn-vulnerable-defi-halmos/test/selfie/README.md

     ...
 }
 ```

-Another sacrifice of scenarios in exchange for avoiding duplication coverage can be achieved if you expand the number of symbolic transactions not in `attack()`, but in `onFlashLoan()` callback.
-This way we still process 2 symbolic transactions, but only if a **flashLoan** happened, which saves us a lot of resources:
+Until now, we have expanded the number of symbolic attacking transactions only in 'attack()'.
+But actually this is not the only place where it is possible.
+Since processing 2 symbolic transactions directly from `attack()` is quite difficult for Halmos, we could try adding another symbolic transaction inside the 'onFlashLoan()' callback instead.
+This way we still process 2 symbolic transactions, but only if a **flashLoan** happened.
+This greatly reduces the number of scenarios we cover, which saves us a lot of resources:
 ```solidity
 ...
 function execute_tx(string memory target_name) private {